Understanding motor’s nameplate

 19. Service factor

+A motor designed to operate at its nameplate power rating has a service factor of 1.0.
+This means that the motor can operate at 100% of its rated power.
 Some applications require a motor that can exceed the rated power.
 In these cases, a motor with a service factor of 1.15 can be applied to the rated power.
 A 1.15 service factor motor can be operated at 15% higher than the motor’s nameplate power.

-However, any motor that operates continuously at a service factor that exceeds 1 will have reduced life expectancy compared to operating it at its rated power.
+It’s good to know, that any motor that operates continuously at a service factor that exceeds 1 will have reduced life expectancy compared to operating it at its rated power.

-Reference // Motor book by Grundfos (Download)
+- Motor book by Grundfos

 Good evening Sir.
 I have a question?How can a single phase motor can be made self starting